Skip to content

 Mixed Breed · Female · Young · 3 years

-Millie arrived at a foster home in the Canton of Zürich on May 3, 2025.
-For now, she must settle in and rest.
-We will continue to report on her progress and other details about her personality.
-Update from May 11, 2025: Millie has settled in the house of her foster home from the very first day, which suggests she may have already had a home.
-She is friendly, attentive, and adaptable in the house.
-Outside, she is becoming more secure and runs well on a leash.
-She bravely endured her first visit to the dog groomer with a portion of liverwurst paste.
-At warmer temperatures, she now feels much more comfortable with less undercoat.
-Millie is a smart and lively female dog with a loving mischievous streak – she always brings a smile with her playful paw at a kitten litter.
-Millie drives a car easily and gets along well with her fellow animals.
-We are searching for a sensitive home for Millie that offers her security, affection, and ample exercise.
-Those who meet her will quickly recognize what a special little girl she is.
-About Millie's past: Millie is 2 years old and 40cm tall.
-The poor mouse was abandoned with her 6 puppies on a very dangerous street in Romania.
-There, they were caught by dog catchers and taken to a killing station.
-However, our beloved partner shelter bought Millie and her puppies and took them in.
-Millie was initially very fearful, no one could touch her.
-But she is slowly warming up.
-She just needs time.
-Therefore, we wish for her a quiet home with patient people.
-Children should be older.
-Millie is very friendly to all, whether dog or human.
+Millie traveled to a foster home in the Canton of Zurich on May 3, 2025.
+There, she’ll first have time to settle in and find some peace and quiet.
+We’ll keep you updated on her progress and provide further details about her personality traits as they develop.
+Update from May 11, 2025: From day one, Millie has settled into her foster home’s house without any problems, which suggests that she probably already had a home at some point.
+Inside the house, she’s friendly, attentive, and adaptable.
+Outside, she’s becoming more confident every day and now walks nicely on a leash.
+She bravely handled her visit to the dog groomer—with the help of a generous portion of liver sausage paste.
+With significantly less undercoat, she now feels noticeably more comfortable in warmer temperatures.
+Millie is a smart and cheerful dog with a loving mischievous streak—she often brings a smile to people’s faces with little pranks, like playfully snatching a poop bag.
+Millie travels smoothly by car and gets along well with other dogs.
+We’re looking for an empathetic home for Millie—one that can offer her security, affection, and plenty of exercise.
+Anyone who gets to know her will quickly realize just how special this little dog is.
+About Millie’s past: Millie is 2 years old and stands 40 cm tall.
+The poor girl was abandoned together with her six puppies on a very dangerous road in Romania.
+There, they were captured by dogcatchers and taken to a killing station.
+But our beloved partner animal shelter bought Millie and her puppies and took them in.
+At first, Millie was very anxious—no one could touch her.
+Yet she’s slowly starting to open up.
+She simply needs time.
+That’s why we’re looking for a calm home with patient people for her.
+Children should already be older.
+Millie is very friendly toward everyone—whether dog or human.
 Of course, she still has a lot to learn.
-As she knows very little about this big wide world, she simply needs time to settle in her new home and get to know her people and surroundings.
-Who would like to give this loving female dog a chance?
-We are sure she is a wonderful dog and will certainly thrive in a safe environment.
+Since she’s hardly experienced anything from this big, wide world yet, she’ll need some time at first to settle into her new home and get to know her people and surroundings.
+Who’d like to give this sweet dog a chance?
+We’re certain that Millie is a wonderful dog and will surely thrive in a safe environment.

 DE·Show original